mark-watson/haskell_book/manuscript/hybrid_haskell_python_coref.md

 corefserver
 ```

 I use deep learning models written in Python using TensorFlow or PyTorch in applications I write in Haskell or Common Lisp.
-While it is possible to directly embed models in Haskell and Common Lisp, I find it much easier and developer friendly to wrap deep learning models I use a REST services as I have done here.
+While it is possible to directly embed models in Haskell and Common Lisp, I find it much easier and developer friendly to wrap deep learning models I use as REST services as I have done here.
 Often deep learning models only require about a gigabyte of memory and using pre-trained models has lightweight CPU resource needs so while I am developing on my laptop I might have two or three models running and available as wrapped REST services.
 For production, I configure both the Python services and my Haskell and Common Lisp applications to start automatically on system startup.

 This is not a Python programming book and I will not discuss the simple Python wrapping code but if you are also a Python developer you can easily read and understand the code.